 6. Cloudland Canyon Waterfalls Trail and Rim Trails: Head to Cloudland Canyon State Park and steal serene views from the canyon’s eastern and western rim.
 Note: colors here peak early in the season since it’s in the northwestern corner of the state.

 7. Tennessee Rock Trail in Black Rock Mountain State Park: This short trail (2.2 miles), located in one of the highest elevations in Georgia, provides a handy overlook from which to enjoy surrounding autumn hues.

 If you seek outdoor adventure, northern Georgia has what you need.
 With iconic summits and views in all directions, these trails provide emboldened wanderers with enough eye candy to get through the long winter.

-For all your pest control needs, call Contractor’s Best at 678-765-6525 and schedule and appointment today!
+For all your pest control needs, call Contractor’s Best and schedule an appointment today!